"Kuladeiva" Worship (=குல தெய்வ வழிபாடு) is NOT Part of Hinduism

 Kuladeivam and Ishta-Devata are Different

-E contra, in Tamil Nadu the Kuladeivam has nothing to do with any of the iconic gods and goddesses in the Hindu pantheon; rather they are the deified human ancestors of a clan, community, or family.
-[According to Kriya Tamil Dictionary (1994 edition), "KulaDeivam" refers to a "deified ancestor of a community".]
+Conversely, in Tamil Nadu, the Kuladeivam bears no connection to the iconic gods and goddesses of the Hindu pantheon.
+Rather, Kuladeivams are, in essence, deified human ancestors of a particular clan, community, or family.
+The Kriyā Tamil Dictionary (1994 edition) defines “Kuladeivam” as a “deified ancestor of a community.”

 Human Ancestors Are Kuladeivam in Tamil Nadu